THE BRIDGE ACADEMY WELLNESS PLAN

 - teaches media literacy with an emphasis on food marketing;

-- students will work on skill based nutrition through the use of a food log and reading food label and entering them into nutrition software
+- educates students on skill based nutrition through the use of a food log, learning to read food labels and entering them into nutrition software.

 that meet the nutrition standards for meals or for foods and beverages sold individually.
 The promotion of healthy foods, including fruits, vegetables, whole grains, and low-fat dairy products is encouraged.

-Therefore, The Bridge Academy will not allow any marketing that does not come from a Government or non-profit entity promoting healthy eating.
-Marketing from private companies or food marketers will not be allowed.
+Therefore, The Bridge Academy will not allow any marketing that does not come from a Government or non-profit entity promoting healthy eating or which does not meet Smart Snack standards.
+Marketing from private companies or food marketers that do not meet nutritional standards will not be allowed on any school property such as signs, scoreboards, trash containers, sports equipment or other educational materials, school publications and media, or through fundraisers or corporate incentive programs.

 VII.
 Mental Health